Co-Evolution-Based Metal-Binding Residue Prediction with Graph Neural Networks: Experiments

-We also compared \texttt{MBGNN} with two sequence-based approaches that use deep learning and embeddings generated by a PLM to predict the metal types associated with each residue: LMetalSite\cite{lmetalsite} and M-Ionic\cite{mionic}.
-The results of LMetalSite \footnotemark[1] and M-Ionic \footnotemark[2] were obtained from their publicly available server and repository, respectively.
+\paragraph{Comparison with sequence-based baselines} We then compared MBGNN with the two sequence-based approaches introduced in Section~\ref{subsec:baselines}.

-First, we compared \texttt{MBGNN} to LMetalSite, which predicted only four essential metal types for residues: Zn, Mg, Ca, and Mn.
-To ensure a fair comparison, we extracted residues from the hold-out test set that corresponded to these metal types, ensuring that their protein chains were not included in the LMetalSite training data.
-We then evaluated the classification performance of both models on these residues, with the results shown in Fig. \ref{fig:b}.
-The results demonstrated that \texttt{MBGNN} significantly outperformed LMetalSite in terms of precision and F1 score across all four metal types and the macro average.
-This highlighted \texttt{MBGNN}’s ability to make accurate predictions by effectively leveraging co-evolutionary information.
-Specifically, the precision advantage underscored \texttt{MBGNN}’s ability to reduce false positives while maintaining robust predictive performance.
-However, LMetalSite demonstrated better recall, possibly because it could consider residues without a co-evolution relationship, enabling it to classify more residues.
-This indicated that it could be beneficial to leverage co-evolution data when available while being able to make predictions based on other types of information when co-evolution data is not present.
+We first compared MBGNN with LMetalSite, which predicts only four essential metal types for residues: Zn, Mg, Ca, and Mn.
+As the training script of LMetalSite is unavailable, we ensured a fair comparison by extracting from the hold-out test set only residues corresponding to these four metal types, excluding protein chains present in LMetalSite’s training data.
+We then evaluated the classification performance of both models on these chains' CHED residues.
+The results shown in Fig.~\ref{fig:b} demonstrate that MBGNN significantly outperformed LMetalSite in precision and F1 score across all four metal types and the average.
+These findings highlighted MBGNN’s ability to make accurate predictions by effectively leveraging co-evolutionary information.
+Specifically, the higher precision of MBGNN highlights its ability to reduce false positives while maintaining strong predictive performance.
+In contrast, LMetalSite achieved higher recall, likely because it considers residues without co-evolutionary relationships, allowing it to classify a broader range of residues.
+These results suggest that although co-evolutionary information is highly valuable, integrating it with complementary sequence- or structure-based features could further enhance prediction coverage.